Clifford Neural Layers for PDE Modeling: Clifford neural layers

-provided that the integrals exist.
+provided that the integral exists.
 In contrast to standard Fourier transforms, $\vf(x)$ and $\hat{\vf}(\xi)$ represent multivector fields in the spatial and the frequency domain, respectively.
 Furthermore, $i_2 = e_1e_2$ is used in the exponent.
 Inserting the definition of multivector fields, we can rewrite Equation~\ref{eq:clifford_ftransfrom} as: